BLINK(1), THE WORLD'S BEST INDICATOR LIGHT

 The name "blink(1)" is a play on the Unix help system ("man pages") where command's help pages are given by their name and section.

 Not only are the blink(1) tools and apps open source, so is its entire design.
 Feel free to hack it to make it do cool new things. blink(1) is open source hardware.

 Q. What's in the box?
 A. Each blink(1) mk2 comes with the blink(1) mk2 unit itself and a clear 5ft USB extension cable so you can place the blink(1) mk2 in a location of optimal visibility.

 Q. Wait, so this is just an RGB LED with a USB connector in a case?
 A.Yes, and it's the most flexible and easiest to use one, anywhere.
 To make it all work, there's also a tiny USB controller with our firmware to make it easy to program and control, but basically yes.

 Q. Which computers does blink(1) work with?
 A. Just about anything with a USB jack.
 Specifically, blink(1) is a USB HID-compliant device and the apps we release for it work on Mac OS X 10.7+, Windows Vista+, Ubuntu/Debian-style Linux.
 The command-line tools can be compiled for just about any POSIX-compliant Unix-style platform including the Raspberry Pi, DD-WRT WiFi routers, BeagleBone, and some Android phones.

 Q. Can I hook it to my Twitter?
 A. Yep!
 Our BlinkATweet app lets you control blink(1) based on Twitter keyword search or Twitter user post.

 Q. Can I control it from my phone?
 A. Yes!
 If your phone can load a web page it can control blink(1).
-The blink(1) service on your computer can appear as a password-protected web app for your phone or any other network enabled device.
+The Blink1Control app on your computer can appear as a web app for your phone or any other network enabled device.